GrosserB/omnichannel-strategy-analysis/README.md

 Michael Dietrich ([LinkedIn](https://www.linkedin.com/in/m-dietrich/), [Github](https://github.com/mihyael)) <br>

 **Note**: <br>
-The Core data used for this project is confidential, hence any information shown here that could identify the firm (e.g. showroom location or absolute numbers) are fictional.
-This project is work-in-progress. <br>
+The data used for this project is confidential, hence any information shown here that could identify the firm (e.g. showroom location or absolute numbers) are fictionalized.
+This project is still work-in-progress. <br>
 <br />